 Type: Competitive grant

-For: Light-, medium-, and heavy-duty fleets (private, public, and non-profit); independent owner-operators; charging as-a-service providers; property owners, developers, and managers
+For: Light-, medium-, and heavy-duty fleets (for-profit, public, and non-profit); independent owner-operators; fleet charging as-a-service; public and semi-public fleet charging

-Amount: $3 million total estimated for the October application round
+Amount: $3 million total estimated for the Spring 2024 standard application round

 Match: Minimum 20% match required up to program maximums; reduced to a minimum 10% match for Qualifying Entities